jundalisay/sp/content/en/research/dampier/voyage/chapter-04d.md

 ---

-## Sherborough River On The Coast Of Guinea

 Our entrance among these islands was from the north-east; for in our passage from Virginia we ran pretty fair toward the coast of Gualata in Africa to preserve the trade-wind, lest we should be borne off too much to the westward and so lose the islands.